rush-lang/rush/docs/language/inheritance.md

 # Inheritance

 Inheritance is a primary characteristic of object-oriented programming.
-It allows you to define a class with fields, properties, methods - otherwise known as members - that other types can derive their implementations from.
+It allows you to define a class with fields, properties, methods, operators, etc. - otherwise known as members - that other types can derive their implementations from.

 Inheritance is defined by a _base class_ and a _derived class_.
-Derived classes can call and access the members of their base class, and override `virtual` or `abstract` methods and properties to refine or modify their behaviour.
+Derived classes can call and access the members of their base class, and override `virtual` or `abstract` members to refine or modify their behaviour.

 A class may only derive a single base class directly.
 However, inheritance is transistive.
 If class `C` derives class `B`, and class `B` derives class `A`, class `C` inherits the members declared in class' `B` and `A`.